TKolbusz/DailySelfie/README.md

 # DailySelfie
 Android Application for Coursera assignment.

-App uses camera to take photos and store them in local storage to present them in an app as a list.
+App uses camera to take photos and store them in local storage to present them in an app in a ListView.

-User is being notified with Notification-Alarm system if it’s to take more photos.
+User is being notified with Notification-Alarm system if it’s time to take more photos.

 Preview